demian85/git-watcher/README.md

 * Amend commit (Really hard to do!)
 * Alert when staging an unmerged file.
 Allow to checkout local/remote version.
-* Allow to browse and checkout local recent branches.
 * More configuration options.
+* Delete, rename and create branches
+* Delete, edit and add remotes
 * Git stash/pop.
 * Shortcuts.
 * Better syntax highlighting.